This information explains how to care for your mouth during cancer treatment.

 - Avoid things that can irritate your throat such as alcoholic beverages, tart or acidic fruits and juices, spicy foods, pickled foods, and tobacco.

 - Sip plenty of water throughout the day to be sure you have enough liquids.
-Keep in mind that drinks with sugar (juice, iced tea, soda) may cause tooth decay.
+Keep in mind that drinks with sugar (juice, iced tea, and soda) may cause tooth decay.
 You can drink these during meals, but limit them between meals.

 To manage dry mouth, drink sips of water often throughout the day.
 You can also use: